 However, I think there will be room for virtual or hybrid conferences in the future.
 As a result, there will be fewer physical conferences.
 The remaining physical conferences must offer clear added value beyond that of their virtual counterparts.

 Every year since I started to work we take three consecutive weeks for vacation.
 We spend the time out of home.
 For me it doesn’t matter where.
 The most important thing is a change of scene.
 Apart from that, nowadays I’m happy with a comfortable armchair where I can read some books.
 This year we had to spend the vacation at home.
 I was only partially successful in breaking the routine.
-As a result the vacation was not that refreshing as in previous years.
+As a result, the vacation was not as refreshing as in previous years.
 We have planned this year to spend three weeks in a very nice house at the Baltic Sea.
 However, I suspect that we will have to spend this vacation at home again.
 This gives me a chance to improve.

 When working at a customer site I spend typically two hours commuting.
-At first I thought that working from home with a commute from the kitchen to my study would be a good thing.
+At first, I thought that working from home with a commute from the kitchen to my study would be a good thing.
 It surely is from an environmental perspective.
 And I clearly do not miss the traffic jam.
 However, sitting with the hot coffee at my desk feels like a cold start.
 I’m not ready for work yet.

 Driving from home to the office was like a “fade in”.
-While listening to my favorite radio station with news, music and jokes I thought about what work I had to do at the office.
+While listening to my favourite radio station with news, music and jokes I thought about what work I had to do at the office.
 When I arrived I was ready for work.
 I knew exactly what I wanted to start with.